 If Sebastian is a very nice Nazi, his mother (Leopoldine Konstantin) is absolutely terrifying.
 She reminds me of Frau Blucher (neigh! thunder!) in Young Frankenstein, but without the humor.
 Alicia is scared of her, too.
 This is her expression when she sees her coming down the stairs:

 Devlin and Alicia meet up at the races.
-They’re being watched by Sebastian and his mother, so they keep things looking light as Alicia reports on the various scientists and Nazis hanging out in Sebastian’s house.
+They’re know that being watched by Sebastian and his mother, so they keep things looking light as Alicia reports on the various scientists and Nazis hanging out in Sebastian’s house.

 Alicia says that she wanted him to stop her, to tell her he loved her.
 He said it had to be her choice, and implies that if she had loved him she never would have gone through with it.
 Feelings are getting hurt all over the place.
 You can watch it here.